Inside petrol stations at breaking point - workers abused and desperate

 ‘They started fighting each other so we had to close the whole place,’ one manager tells Holly Bancroft

-The queues for the petrol station at Tesco in Lewisham, South London, started at 5:30am.
+The queues for the petrol station at Tesco in Lewisham, south London, started at 5.30am.
 And not long afterwards, the abuse began.

 Staff at the forecourt have spent the past four days trying to manage behaviour as angry drivers jostle to get hold of ever-shrinking supplies of fuel.

-“We try to protect our own lives,” one manager at the petrol station, who did not want to be named, told The Independent.
+“We try to protect our own lives,” a manager at the petrol station, who did not want to be named, told The Independent.
 “It is very, very difficult managing people.
 When we came in this morning, there were queues all round the block.
 They started shouting at us, throwing abuse.

-“It is simple, if our staff cannot take the abuse then we have to close down,” he said.
+“It is simple: if our staff cannot take the abuse then we have to close down.

 “A few days ago, a man was saying that he was going to stab somebody if we don’t let him have petrol.
-We are trying to be cautious and when the customers become very aggressive and intimidating then we make the decision to close.”
+We are trying to be cautious, and when the customers become very aggressive and intimidating, then we make the decision to close.”

-After opening for the early morning school rush on Monday, the manager felt he had no choice but to close, and by 10am, the forecourt was completely empty, with traffic cones preventing cars from driving up.
+After opening for the early morning school rush on Monday, the manager felt he had no choice but to close, and by 10am the forecourt was completely empty, with traffic cones blocking cars.

 Every so often, a new driver would pull up alongside the cones in the hope of finding fuel, only to be told to turn around.

-As well as helping to deal with anti-social behaviour, the manager decided to stagger the opening times of the station to prevent huge queues backing up into Lewisham Road, a key route cutting through South East London.
+As well as helping to deal with anti-social behaviour, the manager decided to stagger the opening times of the garage to prevent huge queues backing up into Lewisham Road – a key route cutting through southeast London.

 “We are trying our best,” he added.
 “But some people are finding ways in and ways to jump the queue.
 They can go through the supermarket’s underground car park and pop up round the back of the forecourt.
 Obviously, those that are waiting are not happy to see that and they shout at them and then they shout at us.